-- Purchased lists: These lists typically comprise people who are more likely to buy your products.
+- Purchased lists: These lists typically comprise people who are more likely to buy your products and services.
 These people have some specified designations and have the authority to make the buying decision.

 - B) Once you have acquired these leads, it is time to ask them some qualifying questions and take one step ahead towards achieving more sales success.
 These questions are intended to filter them on the basis of: